ZqGao-NYU/SE-CloudLGU/api.md

 - password: password - string (Check its pattern in front-end.
 Only _digits_, _underline_, _alphabet_ are valid.
 And check the password with the reenterred confirmaton password in advance)

 **Return**
-- goodMail: bool (check the existance of mail, if true, then the mail is ok to register)
-- goodName: bool (check the existance of name, if ture, the name is ok to register)
 - success: bool (if true, the register is finished, and the certification mail is sent to the email address. if false, goodMail or goodName may be False)
-- status: string ("")

 #### Send Verification (Register)
 API Address: /api/sendverification